Policies Unlawful Sexual Misconduct Policies and Procedures

 • Submission to, or rejection of, the conduct by the individual is used as the basis for any decision affecting the individual regarding benefits and services, honors, programs, or activities available at or through the educational institution.

-Unwelcome sexual conduct may include, but is not limited to, the following: unwelcome sexual advances, requests for sexual favors; verbal, physical, electronic or digital conduct or communication of a sexual or gender-based nature, persistent sexual slurs or jokes; repeated requests for an unwelcome sexual relationship; gestures or sounds, a pattern of widespread favoritism based on sexual relationships; pornographic or suggestive materials offensive to others; or unwelcome sexual touching.
-A hostile environment can exist by virtue of a combination of individual incidents that would not, individually, constitute sexual harassment.
+Unwelcome sexual conduct may include, but is not limited to, the following: Unwelcome sexual advances, requests for sexual favors; verbal, physical, electronic or digital conduct or communication of a sexual or gender-based nature, persistent sexual slurs or jokes; repeated requests for an unwelcome sexual relationship; gestures or sounds; a pattern of widespread favoritism based on sexual relationships; pornographic or suggestive materials offensive to others; or unwelcome sexual touching.
+A hostile environment can exist by of virtue of a combination of individual incidents that would not, individually, constitute sex-based harassment.
 In order for these examples or other behaviors to constitute hostile environment harassment, the effect of the harassment must create an abusive or hostile environment, usually over a period of time.
-Under Title IX the conduct must be severe, pervasive, and objectively offensive as determined by a reasonable person.
+Under Title IX the conduct must be subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person’s ability to participate in or benefit from Westmont’s educational program or activity.
 Under CA SB 493 the conduct has the purpose or effect of having a negative impact upon the individual’s work or academic performance, or of creating an intimidating, hostile, or offensive work or educational environment.
-Even one serious incident may, however, constitute sexual harassment, such as an occurrence of sexual assault.
+Even one serious incident may, however, constitute sex-based harassment, such as an occurrence of sexual assault.

-Under CA SB 493 quid pro quo sexual harassment can be enacted by an employee or a student and occurs under any of the following conditions:
+Under CA SB 493 quid pro quo sex-based harassment can be enacted by an employee or a student and occurs under any of the following conditions:

 • Submission to the conduct is explicitly or implicitly made a term or a condition of an individual’s employment, academic status, or progress.